 Advancing Black Arts in Pittsburgh

 The Advancing Black Arts in Pittsburgh initiative is an outgrowth of a commitment by both The Pittsburgh Foundation and The Heinz Endowments to create a vibrant and inclusive cultural life in the Pittsburgh region.
-The foundations have maintained a long-term commitment to arts and culture as an important factor in the region’s quality of life, in the well-being of its citizens, and in its image and economy.
+The foundations have maintained a long-term commitment to arts and culture as important factors in the region’s quality of life, in the well-being of its citizens, and in its image and economy.
 We believe that a vibrant cultural life includes the notion of diverse cultural organizations and institutions that appeal to the widest array of the region’s citizenry.

-Help to build the careers and support the lives of individual artists.
+- Helping to build the careers and support the lives of individual artists.

-Increase the sustainability of cultural organizations that focus on Black arts.
+- Increasing the sustainability of cultural organizations that focus on Black arts.

-Build community awareness of the Black arts sector.
+- Building community awareness of the Black arts sector.

-Support efforts toward greater collaboration and the elimination of racial disparities within the larger arts sector.
+- Supporting efforts toward greater collaboration and the elimination of racial disparities within the larger arts sector.

-Prioritize the documentation and discussion of Black artists’ work and well-being as part of the region’s cultural health.
+- Prioritizing the documentation and discussion of Black artists’ work and well-being as part of the region’s cultural health.

-Support work that directly addresses and calls for the eradication of systemic and structural racism that allows for disparities to exist.
+- Supporting work that directly addresses and calls for the eradication of systemic and structural racism that allows for disparities to exist.